CivicActions/guidebook/common-practices-tools/skills-base.md

 Notes:

+-   If you have specific additional skills you can add these (after the initial self-assessment) by navigating to [your skills tab](https://app.skills-base.com/people/view#skills) and clicking "Add a skill".
--   If you normally work in more than one of the teams listed, or have significant skills outside those of your primary team then open a [support ticket](software-and-support/support.md#to-request-support) to request those be added to your user.
+-   If you normally work in more than one of the teams listed then open a [support ticket](software-and-support/support.md#to-request-support) to request those be added to your user.
 -   If you work in an internal department select the "CivicActions" team.
+-   Skills Base does support supervisor assessments, but we are not currently using that functionality.

 Next, you will need to take an initial self-assessment - this typically takes around 30 minutes, depending on the number of skills your team tracks.